 The production of oil and natural gas is subject to regulation under a wide range of local, state and federal statutes, rules, orders and regulations.
 Federal, state and local statutes and regulations require permits for drilling operations, drilling bonds and reports concerning operations.
 All of the states in which we own and operate properties have regulations governing conservation matters, including provisions for the unitization or pooling of oil and natural gas properties, the establishment of maximum allowable rates of production from oil and natural gas wells, the regulation of well spacing, and plugging and abandonment of wells.
 The effect of these regulations is to limit the amount of oil and natural gas that we can produce from our wells and to limit the number of wells or the locations at which we can drill, although we can apply for exceptions to such regulations or to have reductions in well spacing.
 Moreover, each state generally imposes a production or severance tax with respect to the production and sale of oil, natural gas and natural gas liquids within its jurisdiction.
 We own interests in properties located onshore in different U.S. states.
 These states regulate drilling and operating activities by requiring, among other things, permits for the drilling of wells, maintaining bonding requirements in order to drill or operate wells, and regulating the location of wells, the method of drilling and casing wells, the surface use and restoration of properties upon which wells are drilled and the plugging and abandonment of wells.
 The laws of these states also govern a number of environmental and conservation matters, including the handling and disposing or discharge of waste materials, the size of drilling and spacing units or proration units and the density of wells that may be drilled, unitization and pooling of oil and natural gas properties and establishment of maximum rates of production from oil and natural gas wells.
-Some states have the power to prorate production to the market demand for oil and natural gas.
-The failure to comply with these rules and regulations can result in substantial penalties.
 Our competitors in the oil and natural gas industry are subject to the same regulatory requirements and restrictions that affect our operations.